AP source: Minor league negotiators question MLB in talks - WHIZ News

-MLB deputy commissioner Dan Halem did most of the talking during the one-hour electronic meeting, the person said, speaking on condition of anonymity because no statements were authorized.
+MLB deputy commissioner Dan Halem did most of the talking during the one-hour electronic meeting, the person said, speaking to the AP on condition of anonymity because no statements were authorized.

-Halem and MLB executive vice president Morgan Sword were on, along with D. Scott Poley, general counsel of the National Association of Professional Baseball Leagues, the minor leagues’ governing body.
-Owners from the negotiating committees of both sides also were involved.
+“The parties are continuing their discussions, with the goal of concluding a mutually beneficial long-term agreement in the near future,” the sides said in a joint statement Thursday.

-The sides did not address MLB’s proposal to cut the minimum total of affiliated minor league teams to 120, the most contentious issue in talks to replace the Professional Baseball Agreement that expires after this season.
+The sides did not address MLB’s proposal to cut the minimum total of affiliated minor league teams to 120, the person said.
+That is the most contentious issue in talks to replace the Professional Baseball Agreement that expires after this season.

 No date was set for the next meeting.